-Roughly a hundred hungry students, staff, faculty and members of the general public made their way over to CCV Winoosk on April 9th for the annual event that regularly draws repeat visitors: the International Food Festival.
+Roughly a hundred hungry students, staff, faculty and members of the general public made their way over to CCV Winooski on April 9th for the annual event that regularly draws repeat visitors: the International Food Festival.
 Attendees dined on fare from around the globe, including dishes from Japan, India, Ethiopia, Burundi, and Somalia to name but a few.

 Trish Weill is pretty tethered to her students.